-Lancaster County, in particular, is blessed with nearly two dozen continuing care retirement communities.
-Many of these communities are home to 400, 800, and even thousands of residents!
-On the other side of the scale is a retirement village like United Zion, with about 150 residents.
-The larger communities have the advantage of abundant amenities, which admittedly at most retirement villages, are used by a small fraction of the entire community.
-They may also provide greater selection in the type, size and features of apartments and cottages and a more robust activities and events schedule for active adults.
+The larger communities have the advantage of size.
+This means they offer abundant amenities, which admittedly at most retirement villages, are used by a small fraction of the entire community.
+They may also provide greater selection in the type, size and features of apartments and cottages and a larger number of scheduled activities and events for active adults.

 Advantages of a Smaller Retirement Community

 In contrast, a smaller community makes it very easy to find your way around rather than an intimidating large campus and multiple large buildings to travel through.
-The sheer number of people on a large campus can be overwhelming and typically involve driving from one building to another.
-Small retirement communities offer the advantage of residents knowing one another, including the employees serving you over time.
+The sheer number of people on a large campus can be overwhelming.
+Smaller campus tend to be fully walk-able, whereas the larger campus you may be driving from one building to another.
+Small retirement communities offer the advantage of residents and employees knowing one another.
 The small and friendly neighborhood at United Zion is the one feature most often mentioned by residents as a valued plus in their eyes.